Usage › Pre and Post Loader Scripts¶

 + RESTRICT Blacklisting Ports

 We can now use the iptables command to confirm our rules were added.
 Iptables will resolve whatever service is associated with a port, which means port 111 will show as sunrpc.
-If you wish to show just the port number, append -n to your iptables command:

 If you use the command sudo iptables -L